-Figure 15: Relative northern right whale abundances are indicated by the yellow and brown in the region south of New England.
+Figure 17: Relative northern right whale abundances are indicated by the yellow and brown in the region south of New England.
+The deciles ranged from 0.5 sightings per unit effort (SPUE) to 1200 SPUE.

-Figure 16: Noise budget as measured by the Eider PAL south of Block Island in the 1/3-octave band centered at 500 Hz with modeled turbine noise added.
+Figure 18: Noise budget as measured by the Eider PAL south of Block Island in the 1/3-octave band centered at 500 Hz with modeled turbine noise added for eight turbines measured 10 km south.